Institute of Transport Administration: External Affairs Committee

 The committee considers all transport industry topics that would interest the IoTA and Its membership.
 The Committee performs public relations activities for IoTA.

 The Committee also publishes the IoTAs Official Journal and an updates the IoTA website.
 It also advises National Council and the Centres on all public relations concerns.
 Liaison Officers for both Scotland and Wales are co-opted members of this committee.

 Education, Training and Membership Committee

 The Committee works to increase IoTA membership.
 It is responsible for keeping abreast of educational developments and assessing their effects upon the educational and training needs of IoTA members.
 The Committee works with the Director in developing and promoting an education and training policy..

 This committee is responsible for overseeing the IoTA's Operator Licensing Awareness Training (OLAT), Transport Managers Refresher (TMR), Fleet Accreditation Scheme (FAS) as well as the Certificate in Transport Management (CTM).

 President, Deputy President and Director

 The positions of President and Deputy-President are held by elected senior Members or Fellows of IoTA.
 These posts are largely ceremonial, although the President acts as chairman of the Executive Committee.

-The Institute employs a salaried Director to administer its day-to-day activities.